outdreamer/build-a-cure/docs/tasks/function_to_do.md

           - questions formatted as a disconnection between components like causal positions, paths, directions
         - subset indexes of an interface useful for solving most problems (structure indexed by metadata like problems solvable, fitting systems, interactive structures, supported intents)

-  - example of standardizing an error type:

-    - 'maximizing shareholder value': using outputs (profit) to attract investment/capital rather than re-investing in products
-      - calling 'routing outputs' function with intent to 'get more required inputs (like capital)' as a replacement of calling 'routing outputs' function with intent to 'make required inputs optional' has error structures with varying degrees:
-        - false trade-off (not mutually exclusive)
-          - outputs can be divided between both intents to create short-term & long-term gains
-        - false causal structure
-          - routing outputs with intent to 'increase product quality/variety' would fulfill the intent of 'attracting investment/capital'
-        - over-prioritization
-          - short-term gains
-          - over-prioritization of inputs (like 'resources/ability') rather than using inputs to reduce costs (like 'required inputs')
-        - lack of solution structures (once structures like over-prioritization are noticed, no solution structures were there to offset it)
-        - lack of alternatives (other alternatives to 'increase product quality' to offset lack of intent fulfillment in the 'output routing' functions werent in position or available)
-        - lack of opposite structures of competitor success (no monopoly or competitive moat or platform/supply chain/regulatory advantage in place)
-        - lack of incentive structures to improve product in the absence of solution structures or correct output-routing functions (if executives planned on quitting/retiring before problems were noticed or compensation regulation changed)

   - add to conceptual math examples
-    - example of an operation that builds a boundary structure leaving an inevitability of a matching concept (numbers) filling the structure
+    - example of a conceptual math operation that builds a boundary structure leaving an inevitability of a matching concept (numbers) filling the structure
       - the concepts of 'missing', 'multiple/more', 'unit', 'type', 'identifiable as similar/equal/different' and 'difference in amount' allow for/require/build the concept of 'numbers'
-      - functions like 'compare' or 'reduce' or 'expand' require the concept of 'numbers' when comparing objects of that data type or objects having a quantifiable attribute
+      - also functions like 'compare' or 'reduce' or 'expand' require the concept of 'numbers' when comparing objects of that data type or objects having a quantifiable attribute

   - interim functions to build:
     - derive definition routes on various interfaces from a definition